 However, the manner in which OKRs can be executed for SMEs differs from OKRs for large scale enterprises.
 Large businesses have OKRs for different departments, an although they may have organizational objectives, they are usually designed to cascade down to the entire organization.

 For an SME, the best approach is to set business-wide OKRs to keep track of everything.
-Such an approach would make it easy for everyone to work towards the same goals instead of fragmenting SME’s limited resources.
+Such an approach would make it easy for everyone to work towards the same objectives instead of fragmenting SME’s limited resources.

 Benefits of using OKRs for small businesses